innolitics/rdm/examples/software_requirements_specification.md

 # Definitions

-The **Food and Drug Administration (FDA)** is a United State government agency responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devicese
+The **Food and Drug Administration (FDA)** is a United State government agency responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices.

 The **Health Insurance Portability and Accountability Act** (HIPAA) is a United States law designed to provide privacy standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other healthcare providers.